gitmarek/libbitcoinrpc/README.md

 A C library for JSON-RPC Bitcoin API.

 The library provides basic routines to send RPC queries to a listening Bitcoin node, fetch responses and analyse errors.
+It features:

+* Simple API to access all remote procedure calls of Bitcoin Core >=0.11
+* JSON-RPC 2.0 method batching (see: [http://www.jsonrpc.org/specification#batch](http://www.jsonrpc.org/specification#batch))
+* Extensive testing (*in progress*)

 Currently, the code is tested against stable Bitcoin Core v0.11.2.0-g7e27892.